 Proper implementation is necessary to ensure success.
 Here is what to focus on:

-- Go alive – ERP implementation process is broad and entails a lot of activities.
+Go Alive – The ERP implementation process is broad and entails a lot of activities.
 As soon as your testing process succeeds, launch the new software.

 Companies change their ERP systems for unique reasons.
 Some of these include:

-- The total Cost of Ownership has increased too much that keeping the old ERP is no longer worthwhile.
+The total Cost of Ownership has increased so much that keeping the old ERP is no longer worthwhile.

 How do I change ERP?